Azure/azure-event-hubs-spark/docs/ss.md

 ## Streaming Analytics for Structured Data with Spark and Azure Event Hubs

-In the latest release of spark-eventhubs, we offset the support of connecting Azure Event Hubs and Spark's structured streaming engine.
+With the latest release of spark-eventhubs, users can analyze real-time data ingested by Azure Event Hubs with Spark's Structured Streaming engine.

-[Structured Streaming](http://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) is a new streaming procecessing engine built on top of Spark SQL Engine.
-With Structured Streaming, users can describe the computation in the same way as Spark SQL.
+[Structured Streaming](http://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) is a new streaming procecessing engine built on top of Spark SQL.
+With Structured Streaming, users can describe the computation in the same way as with Spark SQL.
 Structured Streaming internals applies the user-defined computation over the continuously arriving data and update the data analytic results to deliver.

 ### Overview of Structured Streaming